 Assuming you’ve paced yourself and can continue through the night, head on over to PB Shore Club for some colorful cocktails and more great views.
 With two floors, a balcony, and great drinks, it is easy to see why this is a local favorite.
 While there, be sure to ask about their daily specials, and if you happen to be there on a Wednesday, be sure to make it in time to see the infamous goldfish races!

-Mission is a go-to for a fun time!
+Mission is one of my favorite beaches in San Diego for a fun time!
 This is where the infamous Belmont Park resides, and believe me; it is worth seeing!
 If you’re not familiar with Belmont Park, it is a boardwalk carnival loaded with greasy snacks, fun rides, and teddy bears waiting to be your new best friend.

 If carnivals don’t interest you, there are many other ways to spend your day.
 The beach itself is beautiful, but typically a bit crowded because it is such a popular area.
 If you’re also not interested in the water, head back to Belmont, and you’ll run into Wings Beachwear.
 It’s a great place to pick up some new strappy sandals, and a cute bikini guaranteed to get you a free drink later.